Off 2 Work: Music video

-The accompanying music video featured Dizzee Rascal in various ordinary workplace situations (as a policeman, a fast food vendor, a businessman, etc.) and as Prime Minister, announcing his engagement to Cherie Blair.
+The accompanying music video for "Off 2 Work" was directed by Goetz Werner and features Dizzee Rascal in various ordinary workplace situations such as a traffic warden, a fast food vendor, a businessman, and as the Prime Minister, announcing his satirical engagement to Cherie Blair.
+Werner also directed the music video for "Graftin'", and the 2007 documentary Bow Selector that aired on Channel 4 to promote Dizzee's third studio album Maths + English (2007).